 Honestly, at this sort of cost, it is hard to really recommend the pass over some of its rivals you have to work REALLY hard to get value and even then some of the “recommended” prices are dubious, again we look at this later.

 The good news is, The Las Vegas pass Regularly has Sales and discount codes.
-These are good for up to 20% off and at those sort of Prices, things change somewhat.
+These are good for up to 20% off and at those sorts of Prices, things change somewhat.
 Keep an eye on our The Las Vegas Pass Promotion Page to See if any codes are available.
-If not, Consider holding off and
+If not, consider holding off and

 How Does the Pass Work?